-The Recognition Scheme celebrates, promotes and invests in Nationally Significant Collections held outside nationally run institutions.
+The Recognition Scheme celebrates, promotes, and invests in Nationally Significant Collections held outside of National museums and galleries.

 Read all about the Recognition Scheme.